Dragonflies

 - Dragonflies have dissimilar sized pairs of wings – Anisoptera means ‘unequal wings’.

-- Dragonflies generally rest with their wings spread open.
+- Dragonflies normally rest with their wings spread open.

 14 species of dragonfly can be found in Bedfordshire: